demisto/content/Packs/ARIAPacketIntelligence/Integrations/ARIAPacketIntelligence/README.md

 4. Click **Test** to validate the URLs, token, and connection.
 ## Commands
-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 Note that all commands support a remediation configuration string (RCS).
 It is a set of parameters that defines how and where the rule will be deployed.
 This string consists of two sets containing comma-separated lists, with the dollar sign ($) separating the sets.
-For details of the RCS, please refer to the Appendix at the end of this document and the ARIA SOAR Integration Guide for Demisto.
+For details of the RCS, please refer to the Appendix at the end of this document and the ARIA SOAR Integration Guide for Cortex XSOAR.
 ### aria-block-conversation
 ***
 Creates a rule that drops all packets that match the specified 5-tuple values.